 Supermarket shelves, however, are stocked with various brands of relatively cheap near-beer.

-Many travellers don't know this.
+Many travelers don't know this.
 As a result, it’s relatively common to see foreign visitors victoriously pushing full shopping carts, stuffed with the watered out near-beer, through Icelandic supermarket aisles, oblivious to the true nature of their loot.

 The near-beer might keep the party from taking off with a bang, but the upside is that it will never keep you from getting out of bed the following morning.